SethGHall/PythonHoneyPot/README.md

 Each text chunk is encoded as follows in the response:
 >{*length in bytes of data in hex*}\r\n{*data*}\r\n

-This repeats infinitely but could be modified to teminate the connection by sending a 0:
+This repeats infinitely but could be modified to terminate the connection by sending a 0:
 >0\r\n\r\n

 The program doesn't use any extra frameworks - only core Python3 libraries.
 The program was tested using the Python:3.9 environment and the connected clients tested using *curl*, and *Chrome* web browser.
 The web server uses the base class `ThreadingHTTPServer` to listen for incoming client connections which are then handled by a subclass of `BaseHTTPRequestHandler`.
 Limitations of the program depend on these python classes and host server hardware.
 The documentations states that `ThreadingHTTPServer` pre-allocates 100 listening threads to handle incoming client connections and can upscale as necessary.